 We are delighted to be running a shared experience session with Leslie Galloway, EMIG Chairman and Eric Low, who sits on the EMIG Steering Group.
 They will be presenting key insights from their Better Research for Better Outcomes White Paper, which addresses challenges in the evaluation and reimbursement of new medicines in the UK.
-The White Paper is due to be published on the 24th May, and is intended to drive improvements in the quality and relevance of research results so they can deliver better health outcomes.
+The White Paper is due to be published in September and is intended to drive improvements in the quality and relevance of research results so they can deliver better health outcomes.

 Leslie and Eric will be sharing some of The White Paper recommendations on how all those involved in clinical research can generate ‘better’ evidence to support decision-making about which new treatments are approved for use in the NHS.
 Evidence needs to be clinically relevant and plausible, and to answer questions concerning the safety, clinical impact, cost-effectiveness, and patient relevant outcomes of new medicines.